JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/getting-started-pycharm/basic-code-debugging/index.md

 This project was made from the Flask project template so it had a Flask run configuration made from the start.

-Another way, easier for beginners, is just right-click inside the editor and select ‘Debug <name>’ and PyCharm will create a temporary run configuration and run it for you.
+Another way, easier for beginners, is just right-click inside the editor and select ‘Debug name’ and PyCharm will create a temporary run configuration and run it for you.

 If you don’t know what is a Run Configuration, jump to the video showing in the link where I explain run configurations in more detail.